hanhee-song/relux/README.md

 # Relux Core

 Relux is a state management system modeled after Redux.
 I coded the core codebase in a short 24 hours to challenge and test my meta knowledge.
-It can be used in virtually the exact same way that Redux is used with one core convenience tweak that removes the need to pass the store down through React components.
+It can be used in virtually the exact same way that Redux is used with multiple enhancements that cut down on overall boilerplate code.

 ### API